How to create an XML file – Mac and Windows

 What is an XML file?

 Because the structure of the data in the XML file is created using tags defined by the file creator, an XML file is infinitely customizable and can be used for many different applications.
-Here are a couple of examples.
+By learning to create an XML file, you can tap into these applications and more, tailoring data to meet specific requirements.
+Here are a couple of examples of XML in action.

 Example 1 – Sitemap XML files